 Apply for Your Bhutan Visa

-USD 40 per person — required for all international visitors
+USD 40 per person — one-time, non-refundable

 Book Your Flight Tickets